srct/bookshare/README.md

 ### Creating the Database

-You'll need to create a mysql database 'bookshare' with username 'bookshare' and an appropriate password  to run it out of the box locally.
-(Otherwise, you'll need to configure it for the database of your choice in the `settings.py` file.)

-make sure to run `$ pip migrate website && pip migrate bids && pip migrate easy_thumbnails`.

-### Secret Settings
+Bookshare is configured for using a mysql database, (though you can change this in settings.py and secret.py.)
+By default, the database is called 'bookshare' in the configurations, and the user, 'bookworm'.

+Load up the mysql shell by running

+``mysql -u root -p``

+Create the database by running

+``CREATE DATABASE database bookshare;``

+You can choose a different name for your database.
+Double check your database was created

+``SHOW DATABASES;``
+Though you can use an existing user to access this database, here's how to create a new user and give them the necessary permissions to your newly created database.

+``CREATE USER 'bookworm'@'localhost' IDENTIFIED BY 'password';`` For local development, password strength is less important, but use a strong passphrase for deployment.
+You can choose a different username.

+``GRANT ALL PRIVILEGES ON 'bookshare.*' TO 'bookworm'@'localhost';`` ``FLUSH PRIVILEGES;`` The .\* is to grant access all tables in the database, and 'flush privileges' reloads privileges to ensure that your user is ready to go.

-Copy the secret.py.template to secret.py.
-Follow the comment instructions provided in each file.
+Now, to configure your newly created database with the project settings, copy the secret.py.template in settings/ to secret.py.
+Follow the comment instructions provided in each file to set your secret key and database info.

+Finally, run `python manage.py migrate` and then `python manage.py migrate easy\_thumbnails`to initally set up the tables.

 ### Elasticsearch Configuration